kwaroran/RisuAI/README.md

 ## Features
+ - **Multiple API Supports**
+   - Supports OAI, Claude, Ooba, OpenRouter... and More!
  - **Emotion Images**
-   - Also known as expressions.
-Works without additional programs
- - **Multiple AI Providers**
-   - OpenAI, Oogabooga, etc.
+   - Display the image of the current character, accoding to his/her expressions!
  - **Group Chats**
-   - Multiple characters in one chat
+   - Multiple characters in one chat.
  - **Plugins**
-   - Add your features and providers with one file.
+   - Add your features and providers, and simple share.
  - **Regex Script**
-   - Modify Ai's Output by simple Regex
+   - Modify model's output by regex, to make a custom gui and others
+ - **Powerful Translators**
+   - Automaticly translate the input/output, so you can roleplay without knowing model's language.
  - **Lorebook**
-   - Also known as world infos or memory book
+   - Also known as world infos or memory book, which can made character memorize more.
  - **Themes**
-   - Choose it from 3 themes
+   - Choose it from 3 themes, Classic, WaifuLike, WaifuCut.
+ - **Powerful Prompting**
+   - Change the prompting order easily, Impersonaite inside prompts, Use conditions, varables... and more!
  - **Customizable, Friendly UI**
    - Great Accessibility and mobile friendly
+ - **TTS**
+   - Use TTS to make the output text into voice.
+ - **Additonal Assets**
+   - Embed your images, audios and videos to bot, and make it display at chat or background!
+ - And More!

+You can get detailed information on https://github.com/kwaroran/RisuAI/wiki (Work in Progress)

 ## Discord
  - https://discord.gg/JzP8tB9ZK8